Google Artificial Intelligence: For cloud, big data, and Internet security

 In more recent years, AI has not only become a reality, but also a part of our everyday lives.
 In fact, Google has recently unveiled Duplex, which showed conversations between a Google Assistant and a real human.
-The company’s AI capabilities now allow Google Assistant to call a restaurant or a hair salon in order to score a reservation or set up an appointment.
+The company’s artificial intelligence capabilities now allow Google Assistant to call a restaurant or a hair salon in order to score a reservation or set up an appointment.

 Not only did the AI voice sound human, complete with vocal nuances like “mm-hmm” and “uhm”, it was also able to hurdle questions thrown at it.
 For instance, one conversation had the AI negotiate the time of the appointment, as well as thanking the human at the other end for her help.

 Listening to the conversation, you would be impressed to know how Google Assistant was able to carry on a conversation with a live human being, with the latter not knowing that she is talking to an artificial intelligence.